-When sps_num_sub_pic_minus1 is equal to 1, each access unit starts with an access unit delimiter NAL unit.
+When sps_num_sub_pic_minus1 is not equal to 0, each access unit starts with an access unit delimiter NAL unit.
 There shall be at most one access unit delimiter NAL unit in any layer access unit.

 Adjust slice header with subpicture based addressing mechanism